qibin0506/Mocker/README.md

 # Mocker
-A java or android data mocker library.
+A java or android data mock library.

 # Example